raghavvs/axbycz_probabilistic_method/README.md

 # axbycz_probabilistic_method
-AXB = YCZ extrinsic camera calibration of duall-arm robot using probabilistic methods.
+AXB = YCZ extrinsic camera calibration of dual-arm robot using probabilistic methods.
 Working on porting code from MATLAB to C++.
 Working on porting code from MATLAB to C++

 Cite: